mendersoftware/mender-docs/03.Devices/03.Integrating-with-U-Boot/01.Manual-U-Boot-integration/docs.md

 bitbake -c save_mender_auto_configured_patch u-boot
 ```

 The command will tell you where the resulting patch can be found.
-Note that the
+As in the
-string `u-boot` may be different if you are using a U-Boot fork with a different
+previous command, the string `u-boot` may be different if you are using a U-Boot
-name.
+fork with a different name.

 ## Disabling automatic patching